Computing the matrix exponential and the Cholesky factor of a related finite horizon Gramian: Backward error analysis

-Maximal positive numbers $\eta_q$ for $q = 1, \ldots, 21$ such that $\hat{\beta}(\eta) \leq 2^{-53}$ are computed, for $p = 2, 2^6, 2^7$, in the Julia programming language \citep{Bezanson2017}, by using arbitrary precision arithmetic, truncating the sum \eqref{eq:v-bound} at the 150th order term, and computing the coefficients $\bar{V}_n$ by Taylor mode automatic differentiation \citep{TaylorSeries.jl-2019}.
-The results are tabulated in table \ref{tab:useful-table} along with the quantities $\theta_q$, $\nu_q$, and $\xi_q$ obtained by \citep{Higham2005}.
+Maximal positive numbers $\eta_q$ for $q = 1, \ldots, 21$ such that $\hat{\beta}(\eta) \leq u$ when $u = 2^{-53}$ are computed, for $p = 2, 2^6, 2^7$, in the Julia programming language \cite{Bezanson2017}, by using arbitrary precision arithmetic, truncating the sum \eqref{eq:v-bound} at the 150th order term, and computing the coefficients $\bar{V}_n$ by Taylor mode automatic differentiation \cite{TaylorSeries.jl-2019}.
+The results are tabulated in Table \ref{tab:useful-table} along with the quantities $\theta_q$, $\nu_q$, and $\xi_q$ obtained by \cite{Higham2005}.
 As the maximal $\eta_q$ were the same for all selected $p$ only the result for $p = 2$ is presented.
 Additionally, the series $\eta_q$ and $\theta_q$ for $q =1, \ldots, 21$ are drawn in Figure~\ref{fig:norm-bounds}.
-It is evident that ensuring that the Gramian is computed to unit roundoff precision implies a more aggressive scaling of $A$, particularly for $2\leq q \leq 11$, while for $q = 1$ and $q \geq 12$ only 2 additional downscalings are required.
+It is evident that ensuring that the Gramian is computed to double precision round-off accuracy implies a more aggressive scaling of $A$ than for the matrix exponential, particularly for $2\leq q \leq 11$, while for $q = 1$ and $q \geq 12$ only 2 additional downscalings are required.